canvas-medical/documentation/collections/_api/documentreference.md

               - name: practiceSetting
                 type: json
                 description: Specialty coding
                 create_description: Specialty coding.
 Use to determine the Specialty on the documents of the category type 'referralreport'.
+Use the following value set for reference - <a href="https://hl7.org/fhir/R4/valueset-c80-practice-codes.html" target="_blank">https://hl7.org/fhir/R4/valueset-c80-practice-codes.html</a>
                 attributes:
                   - name: coding
                     type: array[json]